Dixon Brain Injury Lawyer

 - Memory Loss: People may also notice that they have trouble remembering what they did that day, the names and faces of loved ones, or even how to get home.
 Memory loss can occur when people have sustained neurological damage.
 Any issues remembering old memories or forming new ones should be evaluated by a trained medical provider.

-- Loss of Consciousness: Particularly severe neurological injuries could lead to an immediate loss of consciousness at the scene of the accident; however, people could even lose consciousness after the initial event.
+- Loss of Consciousness: Particularly severe neurological injuries could lead to an immediate loss of consciousness at the accident scene; however, people could even lose consciousness after the initial event.
 If there is bleeding in the brain, this could gradually apply pressure to the brain tissue, eventually leading to a loss of consciousness.
 This merits emergent medical attention.

 The video below discusses some of the symptoms and danger signs of a traumatic brain injury.Ancillary Issues can Arise from Severe Brain Injuries

-While people should always seek the best medical care available for brain injuries, there are other issues that deserve people’s attention as well.
+While people should always seek the best medical care available for brain injuries, other issues deserve people’s attention as well.
 These include:

-- Insurance Issues: These injuries can lead to costly medical bills that many people assume insurance is going to pay for; however, what happens if insurance companies refuse to cover these costs?
+- Insurance Issues: These injuries can lead to costly medical bills that many people assume insurance will pay for; however, what happens if insurance companies refuse to cover these costs?
 How is a family going to make ends meet?

 - Workplace Problems: People who have developed a brain injury could wind up missing a significant amount of time from their job.
 After using up all of their vacation days and sick days, people could be at risk of losing their job.
 What is going to happen if this occurs?